jaclyn-taroni/2022-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 You can use your up and down arrow keys to scroll through this file.
 Type `q` to quit `less`!

-Of particular interest are the `summary`, `filtering_result`, and `duplication` fields, which can give you an idea of how much preprocessing (e.g., filtering, trimming) occurred.
+Of particular interest are the `summary`, `filtering_result`, and `duplication` fields, which can give you an idea of how much preprocessing (e.g., filtering, trimming) occurred and the sequence duplication rate (e.g., PCR duplicates or even short or very highly expressed transcripts; see [_Should I remove PCR duplicates from my RNA-seq data?_ from the UC Davis Genome Center](https://dnatech.genomecenter.ucdavis.edu/faqs/should-i-remove-pcr-duplicates-from-my-rna-seq-data/)), respectively.

 fastp also outputs HTML reports.
 You can see an example HTML fastp report for one of the samples in this experiment here:  <https://jaclyn-taroni.github.io/2021-mdibl-fair/setup/bulk-rnaseq/QC/fastp_reports/5_ACAGTG_L001_fastp.html>